 Can People with Periodontal Disease Get Dental Implants?

-Yes dental implants are very predictable even when there is severe periodontal disease.
-Severe periodontal disease is a death sentence for the teeth and surrounding bone.
-The best strategy is to get a set of dental implant teeth as soon as possible.
+The best strategy with severe periodontal/gum disease, is to get a set of dental implant teeth as soon as possible.
 And before much needed bone is lost to gum disease.
-Bone loss in an inevitable consequence of teeth loss and gum disease.
+Bone loss is an inevitable consequence of teeth loss and gum disease.
 That is why transitioning to dental implants ASAP is necessary as soon as you are diagnosed with severe gum disease.
 There are many different ways to do full mouth dental implants.

-What is Severe Periodontal Disease?
+What is Severe Periodontal Disease and the Link to Implants?

 Severe periodontal disease is loss of tooth supporting gum and bone tissue.
 It is an autoimmune disease of unknown or misunderstood origin.
 It is a genetic disease.
 Severe gum disease cannot be prevented or stopped, but only slowed down.
 At least not until all your teeth are removed or they get loose and fall out.
 Gum disease is a disease of the connection between teeth and the jaw bone.
 This connection is called the periodontal ligament or “PDL.”
 Once the teeth are removed, the disease will go away since there is no longer PDL.
 If the teeth are not removed, bone will continue to be lost.
 It can become difficult if not impossible to get dental implants once periodontal disease progresses and precious bone is lost.